jonboulle/nstack-docs/quick_start/module.rst

 We're going to be concerned with ``nstack.yaml`` and ``service.py``.
 For a more in-depth look at all these files, refer to :doc:`Module Structure </reference/module_structure>`.

 In ``service.py``, there is a ``Service`` class.
-This is where we would write the methods we want to use on NStack.
-It is pre-populated with a sample method, ``numChars``, that counts the number of characters in some text.
+This is where we would write the functions we want to use on NStack.
+It is pre-populated with a sample function, ``numChars``, that counts the number of characters in some text.

 .. code:: python